michele13/LFS/README.md

 This book is periodically generated at: http://igor-zivkovic.from.hr/LFS/

 ## Modifications:
-* added attr, acl, libcap, pcre, and which
+* added attr, acl, libcap, pcre, and which (moved from blfs)
 * replaced systemd-udev with eudev
 * replaced pkg-config with pkgconf
 * removed texinfo